Zhenxing-Dong/Motion-Hologram/README.md

 python ./codes/test_stage2/train.py --channel=0 --image_dir=./data/focal_stack --depth_dir=./data/depth
 ```
 ## Camera-in-the-loop
 The origin citl codes can be found in [neural-3d-holography](https://github.com/computational-imaging/neural-3d-holography).
-Here, we also provide citl codes to calibrate your holographic system in our paper.
+Here, we also provide citl codes in our paper to calibrate your holographic system.
+You should replace the system parameters based on your holographic setup.

 ### Capturing
 ```